Clear Gel Essentials: Your Skincare Checklist

 How long does it take to see results from using clear gels?

-It depends on the specific gel and your skin concerns.
-Hydrating gels might show immediate plumping effects, whilst acne treatment gels could take 6-8 weeks for significant improvement.
-Be patient and consistent with your routine.
+Results vary depending on the specific gel and your skin concerns.
+Hydrating gels might show immediate plumping effects.
+For acne treatments or anti-aging gels, several weeks of consistent use may show improvement.
+Be patient and consistent with your routine for the best results.

 Are clear gels suitable for all skin types?